 To initiate an Interconnection Request, Developer must submit all of the following: (i) a $10,000 non-refundable application fee; (ii) a study deposit of $30,000; (iii) a completed application in the form of Appendix 1; and (iv) demonstration of Site Control or a posting of an additional deposit of $10,000.
 Deposits, excluding the application fee, shall be applied toward any Interconnection Studies pursuant to the Interconnection Request.
 If Developer demonstrates Site Control within the cure period specified in Section 30.3.3.3 after submitting its Interconnection Request, the additional deposit shall be refundable; otherwise, all such deposit(s), additional and initial, become non-refundable.

-The expected In-Service Date of the new Large Facility or proposed increase in capacity of the existing Large Generating Facility or Merchant Transmission Facility shall be no more than the process window for the regional expansion planning period (or prior to the establishment of a regional planning process, the process window for the NYISO’s expansion planning period) not to exceed seven years from the date the Interconnection Request is received by the NYISO, unless the Developer demonstrates that engineering, permitting and construction of the new Large Facility or increase in capacity of the existing Large Facility will take longer than the regional expansion planning period.
-The In-Service Date may succeed the date the Interconnection Request is received by the NYISO by a period up to ten years, or longer where the Developer and NYISO agree after consultation with the Connecting Transmission Owner, such agreement not to be unreasonably withheld.
+The expected Commercial Operation Date of the new Large Facility or proposed increase in capacity of the existing Large Generating Facility or Merchant Transmission Facility provided at the time of the submission of the Interconnection Request shall be no more than ten (10) years from the date the Interconnection Request is received by the NYISO.
+Extensions of Commercial Operation Dates are governed by Section 30.4.4.5.

 30.3.3.2 Acknowledgment and Notification of Interconnection Request